-There is a "well" child room at the nurse's station for routine administering of medication and first-aid for injuries.
-There is a separate "sick" child room for students who are exhibiting potentially contagious symptoms.
+There will be a "well" child room at the nurse's station for routine administering of medication and first-aid for injuries.
+There will be a separate "sick" child room for students who are exhibiting symptoms including nausea, fever, etc.